kavli-ntnu/dj-docs/docs/imaging/folder-logic.rst

 DeepLabCut
 --------------

-DLC analysis outputs stored in subfolder of the root directory in the following naming convention: ``<basename>_dlc``
+DLC analysis outputs stored in subfolder of the root directory in the following naming convention: ``dlc_<basename>``

 *Example:*